 If the mama goat who tested positive (through a swabbed abscess) is removed from her kids (who were definitely exposed to it) but they have no symptoms, do you know anyone who has controlled it with good nutrition and supplements?
 Would it be better to start over with a clean herd?
 I have heard the blood test is often unreliable.
 Just wondering how you or anyone you know has dealt with this.

 This is such a good question.
 And it’s an important question if you and your goats are dealing with this situation.
 It’s a sad fact that we just sometimes have to deal with serious health issues with our goats.
 And sometimes when we are faced with these problems, there aren’t any easy decisions to make once we know what we’re dealing with.

 Before we dive into what should be done about CL, let’s talk about what it is.
 And also, if you’d love to read this information as well, the link to this same information will be provided below.

 CL is an abbreviation for Caseous lymphadenitis.

-But we all want to raise goats in CL free environments and we want to buy goats that are from CL free herds, right?
+But we all want to raise goats in CL-free environments and we want to buy goats that are from CL-free herds, right?
 Keeping a closed herd makes sense when we want to keep our herds as disease-free as possible.
-And when a new goat is brought home, it is very important to keep them away from your goats in a separate area for a couple of weeks to see if any signs of disease or any sickness present itself.
+And when a new goat is brought home, it is very important to keep them away from your goats in a separate area for a couple of weeks to see if any signs of disease or any sickness present themselves.